Harishanan/Machine-Learning-HPC-/README.md

 •One of Grafana's key advantages is that we may share and store the dashboard with every member of the group.

 ## Node exporter
 An agent called the Node Exporter collects system metrics and makes them available in a manner that Prometheus can read.
 One project that is managed by the Prometheus project is the Node Exporter.
-You are free to skip this step if you would prefer not to collect system stats.
-We are using node exporter to scrape metric from the different node and then relay them to Prometheus.
-The metric scraped from port 9100 are for the head-node and the ports 9101,9102,9103 and 9104 are for the sub-nodes
+You can skip this step if system stats are not needed.
+We are using node exporter to scrape metrics from the different nodes and then relay them to Prometheus.
+The metrics scraped from port 9100 are for the head-node and the ports 9101,9102,9103 and 9104 are for the sub-nodes

 # Steps taken to configure both Prometheus